newscred/Welcome-Nodejs-SDK/Example/README.md

 # Sample App

-This folder contains an example app that demonstrate how to use the Welcome NodeJS SDK with an expressjs app.
+This folder contains an example app that demonstrate how to use the CMP SDK package with an expressjs app.

 ## How to run
 1. Install [ngrok](https://ngrok.com/) and set it up.
 Then run